Charles I. Guarria

 However, there is one group of people who haven’t had to change a thing: the Libertarian Party.
 Tracing their founding to 1971, they have been decades ahead of the curve on this thought revolution.

-More recently, on October 21, five of the nine candidates hoping to be the Libertarian presidential nominee attended the Blue Sky Golf Club in Jacksonville, Florida, to make the case that they are the best choice to be the Libertarian presidential nominee.
+In the fall, five of the nine candidates hoping to be the Libertarian presidential nominee attended the Blue Sky Golf Club in Jacksonville, Florida, to make the case that they are the best choice to be the Libertarian presidential nominee.
 The event was hosted by the Libertarian Party of Duval County.

 What follows are some of the main points from each candidate’s opening statement and links to more information via a click on their picture.